Krishnendu-Bera-Github/contact-manager/README.md

 # contact-manager

-##Created an React application where one can add contact information about any user and perform CRUD operations.
+Created a React application where one can add contact information about any user and perform CRUD operations.

-#Few Steps to run the project
+#Few Steps to run the project :-
 Step 1.
 Create a new folder
 Step 2.
 Keep both these files in that folder
 Step 3.
 Now build node modules